ediazalmeyda/ediazalmeyda.github.io/research.md

 - Temporal transcriptomic response of _Symbiodinium microadriaticum_ (CassKB8) under high temperature acclimation (in prep)
 - Sorek, M., **Díaz-Almeyda, E. M.**, Medina, M., & Levy, O. (2014).
 [Circadian clocks in symbiotic corals: the duet between _Symbiodinium_ algae and their coral host](https://www.sciencedirect.com/science/article/abs/pii/S187477871400004X){:target="_blank"}.
 Marine genomics, 14, 47-57.

-### Genomics of host-microbe interactions in coral reef ecosystems
+### Project 1c: Genomics of host-microbe interactions in coral reef ecosystems

 Host-microbe interactions are key to understanding the health of coral reef ecosystems.
 My lab is investigating the mechanisms behind the establishment of coral-algal symbiosis.
 Using experimental biology, we explore the transcriptomic response of the host to diverse symbionts at different developmental stages.
 We focus on _Orbicella faveolata_, a crucial reef-building coral that is susceptible to mass bleaching events.
 Our research shows that the coral host’s transcriptome can be affected in different ways based on: 1) the host’s developmental stage when exposed to the algal symbiont; and 2) the species of algal symbiont.